Oil slips on more signs of slowing economy

 Iran's National Security and Foreign Policy Committee has drafted a bill calling for Iran to try to stop oil tankers from shipping crude through the Strait of Hormuz helped curb oil price losses, especially for Brent crude.

-The action by Iranian lawmakers comes after a European Union embargo on Iran's oil took effect on Sunday, hoping to curb Tehran's ability to finance its controversial nuclear program.
+The action by Iranian lawmakers comes after a European Union embargo on Iran's oil took effect on Sunday and as U.S.-led sanctions designed to curb Tehran's ability to finance its controversial nuclear program.

-Recently revived talks on Tehran's nuclear ambitions, between Iran and the five permanent members of the U.N.
-Security Council plus Germany, did not resolve the dispute when the parties last met in Moscow in June.
+Iranian Oil Minister Rostam Qasemi urged OPEC's secretary general to call for an extraordinary meeting to address plummeting oil prices, Iranian Oil Ministry's website SHANA said on Saturday.

 As the EU embargo took effect, a strike by Norway's offshore oil and gas workers entered its second week and has begun to slow crude exports, according to a trading source.

-Unions were scheduled to meet on Tuesday to decide on whether to escalate the strike.
+The dispute over pension and retirement rights remained deadlocked a ninth day on Monday.
+Unions are scheduled to meet on Tuesday to decide on whether to escalate the strike, a step that would raise the risk of government intervention.

-(Additional reporting by Gene Ramos in New York, Christopher Johnson in London; and Jessica Janagathan; Editing by Dale Hudson, Bob Burgdorfer, Sofina Mirza-Reid and Marguerita Choy)
+(Additional reporting by Gene Ramos in New York, Christopher Johnson in London; and Jessica Janagathan; Editing by Dale Hudson, Bob Burgdorfer and Sofina Mirza-Reid)